 ii.
 Create via Scanova API

 You can also integrate your registration system with the QR Code generation system.
 With this, you can generate QR Codes programmatically.
 And you can do this by using a professional API tool such as Scanova’s API.

-All you need to do is— just send a GET request with data such as QR Code design, size, format and the data to be saved in it to Scanova’s API.
+All you need to do is— just send a GET request with data to Scanova’s API.
+This data includes QR Code design, size, format, and the data to be saved in it.
 The API will then respond with the QR Code image.

 Likewise, you can use Scanova’s SDK and add it to your own server.
 Here, you can make API calls locally.
 This allows you to generate custom-designed QR Codes at a must faster rate.